pencilskirt/gene/README.md

  -Made modifications to Slick carousel on the slick2.html test page.
 Added a footer.

  -Updated scripts from Foundation 4 to Foundation 5 to get drop-down nav-bar links to work.
 Renamed the slick2.html page to portfolio1.html.
-Something in foundation.css is preventing the pages from scrolling since updating scripts.
+Something is preventing the pages from scrolling since updating scripts.

  -Removed deprecated files.

+ -Fixed scrolling issue.
+Fixed toggle menu for small screens.